 Recognizing that abused children in the region needed a strong advocate, Brenda Waugh accepted a position as an Assistant Prosecuting Attorney in Kanawha County.
 During that period she worked with the West Virginia State Bar and served as the first chairperson of the West Virginia State Bar Commission on Children and the Law.
 She was also appointed by the West Virginia Supreme Court to serve on the Supreme Court Oversight Committee and the Juvenile Justice Committee.

-In 1997, Ms. Waugh relocated to the Eastern Panhandle of West Virginia to be closer to her extended family.
+In 1997, Ms. Waugh relocated to the Shenandoah Valley to be closer to her extended family.
 She accepted a position as Assistant Prosecuting Attorney in Berkeley County, where she continued in that position until entering the private practice of law in 1999.

 Ms. Waugh has litigated cases in over a dozen West Virginia Counties and has argued and won many cases before the West Virginia Supreme Court.
 She has published articles in law journals including those published by Yale University and the Journal of Legal Education.
 She has conducted dozens of seminars on legal issues through groups such as West Virginia Continuing Legal Education, Association Conflict Resolution and the Virginia Mediation Network.